VamshiKavia/autoconnect-platform-224059/react_js_frontend/README.md

 - REACT_APP_SUPABASE_URL
 - REACT_APP_SUPABASE_KEY

 Create a .env file locally as needed.
 See .env.example for typical values.
+Ensure REACT_APP_SUPABASE_URL, REACT_APP_SUPABASE_KEY, and REACT_APP_FRONTEND_URL are set correctly and that the redirect URL is allowed in Supabase Auth settings.

 ### Supabase integration